 McCormick and Gabilan Award, Stanford University (2018)

-Postdoctoral training, Harvard Medical School and Dana-Farber Cancer Institute, Molecular metabolism (2017)
+Postdoctoral training, Harvard Medical School and Dana-Farber Cancer Institute (2017)

 Current Research and Scholarly Interests